iamraphson/react-paystack/README.md

     export default App;
 ```
-Please checkout [Paystack Documentation](https://developers.paystack.co/docs/paystack-inline) for other available options you can add to the directive
+Please checkout [Paystack Documentation](https://developers.paystack.co/docs/paystack-inline) for other available options you can add to the tag

 ## Deployment
 REMEMBER TO CHANGE THE KEY WHEN DEPLOYING ON A LIVE/PRODUCTION SYSTEM